michaeldevlee/react-audio-player/README.md

 ## Simple React Audio Player
-This my first project in React with a functional barebones audio player.
-It to provide practice with React and serve as a proof of concept.
+This my first project in React building a web audio player.
+It provided an avenue for practice with React and serve as a proof of concept.

 [Check it out here!](https://mikelee53.github.io/react-audio-player/)